lezmaka/home-assistant.io/source/_integrations/synology_dsm.markdown

 Entities reporting status, total size (TB), used size (TB), % of volume used, average disk temperature and maximum disk temperature for each volume inside the NAS.
 By default the total size and maximum disk temperature sensors are disabled.

+### USB disk sensors

+Entities reporting device size (GB), partitions total size (GB), partitions used size (GB), and % of partitions used for each USB disk connected to the NAS.
+By default the device size sensor is disabled.

 ## Binary sensors

 ### General sensors